Tips for optimizing IMAP migrations

 Exchange 2003: How to Set Connection Limits

 Change the DNS Time-to-Live (TTL) setting on your MX record: Before you start migrating mailboxes, change the Domain Name System (DNS) TTL setting on your current MX record to a shorter interval, such as 3,600 seconds (one hour).
-Then, when you change the MX record to point to your Office 365 email organization after all mailboxes are migrated, the updated MX record should propagate more quickly because of the shortened TTL interval.
+Then, when you change the MX record to point to your Microsoft 365 or Office 365 email organization after all mailboxes are migrated, the updated MX record should propagate more quickly because of the shortened TTL interval.

 Run one or more test migration batches: Run a few small IMAP migration batches before you migrate larger numbers of users.
 In a test migration, you can do the following: